List of My Name Is Earl characters: Stuart Daniels

 Stuart Daniels (played by Mike O'Malley), introduced in the episode "Stole a Badge", comes from a family of police officers, his mother and four sisters all being on the job.
 He is frequently scolded by his family for losing his badge and other actions of incompetence, and when Earl stole the badge, he was demoted to watching over a rest stop where he has to replenish the toilet paper rolls at his own expense.
 He lost interest in improving his career, but with Earl's help, he quits the police force and pursues his dream of becoming a professional bowler.
 He was one of the officers featured in the COPS-themed flashback episodes.
-In "Our Cops Is On", where he was shown breaking up a fight between the Electrolarynx Man and Nescobar-A-Lop-Lop, confronting Donny Jones about his public nudity, and remaining blissfully unaware of Kenny James's attempts to come on to him.
-In "Our Other Cops Is On", Kenny James wins the "ride-along with a cop" silent auction and joins him.
+In "Our 'Cops' Is On", he breaks up a fight between the Electrolarynx Man and Nescobar-A-Lop-Lop, confronts Donny Jones about his public nudity, and remains blissfully unaware of Kenny James's attempts to come on to him.
+In "Our Other 'Cops' Is On", Kenny James wins the "ride-along with a cop" silent auction and joins him.
 He inadvertently loses $50,000 worth of surveillance equipment that he was going to demonstrate, as well as the Fourth of July Fair's fireworks.
 He accidentally hits Billie Cunningham with his car when she was helping Earl.
 He then tries to make it up to her by visiting her at the hospital and taking her home, telling her that the cops are looking for her.
 At the end of the third season, having interacted with Kenny many times and discovering they have similar interests, he moves in with Kenny and they become lovers.

 Josh Martin

 Josh Wolf played Joshua Martin, who later appeared in several flashback episodes.

 Joshua Martin (played by Josh Wolf) is a Bargain Bag store employee, first appearing in "Very Bad Things", where Earl and Joy discover him in the back of a Bargain Bag truck that the latter had stolen.
 Earl and Joy tried to help Josh escape without him being able to identify them, but they were unsuccessful and Joy was sent to prison for grand theft auto, kidnapping and assault.
 In "Kept a Guy Locked in a Truck", he is found dead in his apartment, having been crushed by a retracted Murphy bed.
 His spirit haunts Earl and demands not to be forgotten.
 Earl tries to throw a funeral for him but is unable to find any friends, only to discover that his friends are all from the Internet.

-Josh appears in other flashback-themed episodes such as the COPS-themed "Our Other 'Cops' Is On!" where he mans a Bargain Bag booth.
+Josh appears in other flashback-themed episodes such as the COPS-themed "Our Other 'Cops' Is On!", where he mans a Bargain Bag booth.
 In "I Won't Die with a Little Help from My Friends (Part 2)", Josh appears in Earl's coma world, ready to escort Earl to the afterlife.
 In "Inside Probe, Part 2", he had re-cemented the floor of the women's bathroom at the Crab Shack, inadvertently where its owner Ernie Belcher had later fallen in and died.